murvanessa/acme-web-example/development-strategy.md

 1. It was merged to `master` when the feature was finished.

 ### CSS

-Here we only modified the css file so by adding @media to make the web page responsive
+We only modified the css file.
+By adding @media to make the web page responsive
 ---